ElenaVorobeva/cv-test/README.md

 - install and customize webpack;

 **Mosh Hamedani - Mastering React**\
-I studying this course on my own to have basic knowledge about React.
+I'm studying this course on my own to have basic knowledge about React.
 There we create different apps to understand how they work.

 ## Higher education (bachelor)
 **Saint-Petersburg State University of Aerospace Instrumentation (SUAI)**\